karmaking/OBP-API/obp-api/src/main/resources/docs/introductory_system_documentation.md

 - **Multiple Records**: Consumers can have multiple overlapping rate limit records
 - **Aggregation**: Active limits are summed together (positive values only)
 - **Single Source of Truth**: `RateLimitingUtil.getActiveRateLimitsWithIds()` calculates all active limits consistently
 - **Unlimited**: A value of `-1` means unlimited for that time period
-X-Rate-Limit-Remaining: 0
-X-Rate-Limit-Reset: 45

-{
-- **Unlimited**: A value of `-1` means unlimited for that time period

 ### 8.5 Security Best Practices